igordanchenko/yet-another-react-lightbox/docs/plugins/thumbnails.md

 # Thumbnails Plugin

-Thumbnails plugin adds thumbnails track to the lightbox.
+Thumbnails plugin adds a thumbnail preview to the lightbox.
+Image and video slides are supported out of the box.
+You can specify a thumbnail image for custom slide types or override the default thumbnail by adding a `thumbnail` slide prop to your slides.

 The plugin comes with an additional CSS stylesheet.